 Application has been made to the Singapore Exchange Securities Trading Limited (the "SGX-ST") for permission to deal in and for quotation of the Certificates (as defined below).
 The SGX-ST takes no responsibility for the contents of this document, makes no representation as to its accuracy or completeness and expressly disclaims any liability whatsoever for any loss howsoever arising from or in reliance upon the whole or any part of the contents of this document.
 Admission to the Official List of the SGX-ST is not to be taken as an indication of the merits of SG Issuer, Société Générale, the Certificates, or the Trust (as defined below).

-10,000,000 European Style Cash Settled Long Certificates relating to the units of Ascendas Real Estate Investment Trust with a Daily Leverage of 5x issued by
+10,000,000 European Style Cash Settled Short Certificates

+relating to the units of Ascendas Real Estate Investment Trust with a Daily Leverage of -5x issued by unconditionally and irrevocably guaranteed by